oneapi-src/oneAPI-samples/README.md

 - Windows support for the FPGA code samples is limited to the **FPGA emulator** and **optimization reports**.
 Only Linux supports **FPGA hardware** compilation.
 See any FPGA code sample README.md for more details.
 - If you encounter `Error MSB6003 The specified task executable ... could not be run...` when building a sample program, it might be due to the length of the directory path.
 Move the sample to a temp directory with a shorter path and recompile.

-## Contribute

-See [CONTRIBUTING.md](https://github.com/oneapi-src/oneAPI-samples/blob/master/CONTRIBUTING.md) and the [*Contributing a New Sample*](https://github.com/oneapi-src/oneAPI-samples/wiki/Contributing-a-New-Sample) wiki page for more information.

-## License
+## Licenses

 Code samples are licensed under the MIT license.
 See [License.txt](https://github.com/oneapi-src/oneAPI-samples/blob/master/License.txt) for details.

-Third-party program Licenses can be found here: [third-party-programs.txt](https://github.com/oneapi-src/oneAPI-samples/blob/master/third-party-programs.txt).
+Third-party program licenses can be found here: [third-party-programs.txt](https://github.com/oneapi-src/oneAPI-samples/blob/master/third-party-programs.txt).

+## Notices and Disclaimers

+© Intel Corporation.
+Intel, the Intel logo, and other Intel marks are trademarks of Intel Corporation or its subsidiaries.
+Other names and brands may be claimed as the property of others.